To experience this much joy listening to Devil music has to be a sin.

 Swedish Black Metalers GHOST defy all in delivering one of the best Rock albums of the year.

-Since their stunning 2010 debut this revolving door of (mostly) anonymous musicians have shifted towards more accessible sounds.
+Since their stunning 2010 debut this revolving door of (mostly) anonymous musicians have quietly shifted towards more accessible sounds.
 2018’s ‘Prequelle‘ is an amazing retro-fied achievement.
 And unlike so many that have attempted such bold adjustments this evolution is both organic and welcomed.

 From the opening Arena Rock of “Rats” into the unholy Power anthem “See the Light” GHOST perform a confident blending of classic 70s era Prog and 90s Alt.
 Turning Black Metal’s trappings inside out makes Satan worship, and all that entails, seem invitingly (uncomfortably) festive.